 If you are working with teams to which you just want to show your progress, without letting them edit the tasks coming from another work management tool which you're using, just click on the "Read only" toggle in your sync settings.

-This way, only the tasks from this tool will sync and not the other way around.
-This way the other team won't be able to close or comment on your tasks.
+This way, only the tasks from this work management tool will sync and not the other way around.
+And the other team won't be able to close or comment on your tasks.

 3. Collaborate on the live dashboard